Playing supervillains since the 1980s…

 Third of three films listed here, with a co-star in Andrew McCarthy.
 This romantic comedy tells of Jonathan (McCarthy) who falls in love with a Mannequin in a department store who comes alive just for him, in the shapely form of Emmy played by 80s Crush for some, Kim Cattrall.

-Here Spader definitely looks a villain, with his normally tousled hair slicked down and looking considerably more geeky than 1980s hunk (unless you like that sort of thing), and an evil glint behind his spectacles.
+Here Spader definitely looks like a villain, with his normally tousled hair slicked down and looking considerably more geeky than 1980s hunk (unless you like that sort of thing), and an evil glint behind his spectacles.

 Spader’s evil part here is Richards, the Vice President of a department store who is more than disgruntled when Jonathan gets a job there.
 His perceived rival gets promoted to a vice president post after several successful displays featuring this mannequin.
 Richards decides to get rid of